Skip site navigation (1)Skip section navigation (2)

 Move to next file in dir, and view it.
 You can also click on the

-dragging the picture around (though it shouldn't), or just don't
+ging the picture around (though it shouldn't), or just don't like

 `b'